-- Select File -> New (or ctrl-N) - Specify the size of your image.
-Remember, 40 pixels = 1 meter, and the robot starts in the center - Select the Pencil Tool from the left pane. - Set the pencil size in the lower left pane to something sensible, e.g. 2 pixels
+• Select File -> New (or ctrl-N)

+- Specify the size of your image.
+Remember, 40 pixels = 1 meter, and the robot starts in the center - Select the Pencil Tool. (left click on the paintbrush tool, or press 'N' on your keyboard) - Set the pencil size in the lower left pane to something sensible, e.g. 2 pixels